 Stage your home

-No matter what home buyers are looking for, one of the most important parts of staging a home is depersonalizing it.
+- Depersonalize your home.
 Buyers can’t imagine themselves in your house if it’s full of your family photos or souvenirs from your vacations.
-Pack those items away as step one of staging the house.
+Pack those items away.

 Craft an appealing (and accurate) listing description

-Also, get professional photos taken of your home.
-Along with your realtor, choose which photos will highlight your house and make it memorable for buyers.
+- Use professional photos.
+Along with your realtor, choose which photos will highlight your house and make it memorable for potential buyers.

 Market your home